influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 * Match - A lambda expression to filter matching alerts.
 By default all alerts match.
 * Options - A map of values, differs by kind.

-The slack handler can be defined as either yaml or json, here we use yaml:
+The slack handler binding can be defined in either yaml or json, here yaml is used:

 ```yaml
 topic: cpu